Afjust/esp32-imu-gesture-recognition/README.md

 The six axes contain raw MPU6050 integers, not physical units.
 Training data is resampled to 200 frames and normalized with the mean and standard deviation calculated from the training split.

-The current `data/` directory contains 778 CSV files, and the class distribution is not fully balanced.
-The latest generated `data.npz` contains 547 windows after short-sequence filtering, split into 382 training, 82 validation, and 83 test windows.
+The current data/ directory contains 778 CSV files, and the class distribution is not fully balanced.
+The latest generated data.npz contains 547 windows after short-sequence filtering, split into 382 training, 82 validation, and 83 test windows.

-**Note: the current `data/` directory and `data.npz` are for pipeline reference only.** The dataset has been modified repeatedly, its quality is poor, and its versions are inconsistent.
+**Note: the current data/ directory and data.npz are for pipeline reference only.** The dataset has been modified repeatedly, its quality is poor, and its versions are inconsistent.
 Do not use it directly for final training or as the basis for reported accuracy.
-Recollect or clean the data, then run `dataset.py`, `train.py`, and `export_tflite.py` again.
+Recollect or clean the data, then run dataset.py, train.py, and export_tflite.py again.

 ## Training Data Quality